 Winter can be a tough time on the farm.
-The goats take no notice of the snow when it comes, scrathing away at the snow with sharp hooves to reach the grss underneath, but they have free access to the barns at all times for a rack of silage and shelter from the bitter winds.
+The goats take no notice of the snow when it comes, scratching away at the snow with sharp hooves to reach the grss underneath, but they have free access to the barns at all times for extra food and shelter from the bitter winds.

 The sheep spend most of the winter inside because they are often shorn in late autumn and must stay in the warm barn until their wool has grown.
 A Devon winter is hard on man and beast with frozen pipes, frozen fingers and endless filling of feed racks to keep every animal topped up against the cold.

 We take great care harvesting the fibre from our animals.
 The Cashmeres are combed in the spring .
 It takes a VERY long time and lots of patience and experience.
 Yields are low so many goats are needed to make any cashmere enterprise viable.
 Goats lead long, productive lives.
 Even at 10 they can still be producing good cashmere and we currently have a venerable old lady of 15 still going strong.